-Senior centers across the country are offering yoga, Pilates, Zumba, and other low-impact fitness classes.
-These methods are designed to improve posture and strengthen the body without damage to the joints.
+Senior centers across the country offer yoga, Pilates, Zumba, and other low-impact fitness classes.
+These methods improve posture and strengthen the body without damaging joints.

 4. Don’t stop lifting weights

-Strength training not only prevents bone loss, but also may even stimulate new bone growth.
+Strength training prevents bone loss and may even stimulate new bone growth.
 It also helps with balance and coordination, key elements in avoiding falls.

 A recent Australian study found that post-menopausal women who spend one day a week caring for their grandchildren have a lower incidence of Alzheimer’s disease.